Schoenberg: Moses und Aron

 Taking all this into account, a successful staging of Moses und Aron requires musicians capable of dealing with its technical challenges, a creative team with an awesome theatrical and visual concept, uninhibited actors (the orgy scene in the Second Act has been rendered convincingly only in recent years with directors willing to literally strip their players), and an audience equipped to grasp Schoenberg's language and aesthetic.
 These conditions have finally begun to coalesce, and we're lucky to be alive at a time when this opera is blossoming onstage through some great productions.

 And this is a great production.
 Its first star is the space itself: the Jahrhunderthalle Bochum, a converted gasworks with a tall rectangular interior which the Ruhrtriennale customized by installing movable platforms for orchestra and audience.
 The latter is constrained in size to about 1,000, and is divided in half lengthwise like a high school gymnasium, only in this case the facing bleachers can trucked in and out to create an expandable "stage" region in between.
 Video director Hannes Rossacher frequently uses overhead camera angles to emphasize the shifting performance area (and perhaps to suggest the eye of God).
 And the singers frequently move up and down the audience aisles.
 Dale Duesing's Moses, in fact, begins the opera seated among the audience — one of "us" you might say — prior to his election.
-Stage Director Willy Decker depicts no burning bush in this opening scene, deeming the disembodied voice of God (six unseen solo voices) to amply suffice.
+Stage Director Willy Decker depicts no burning bush in this opening scene, deeming the disembodied voice of God to amply suffice (it's portrayed by Schoenberg using six unseen solo voices, whose atonal, unearthly sonorities struck Alex Ross as anticipating the sound world of Feldman's Rothko Chapel).
 The first "image" comes as the voice of God explains the covenant, during which the bleachers divide to reveal a white tableau in which has been placed the production's lone recurring prop: an eight-foot black staff that doubles as a crayon.
 Moses takes the staff, but avoids writing with it (he has the idea but not the Wort).